tbenthompson/cutde/docs/README-tmpl.md

 conda env create
 ```

-Next, install either `pycuda` or `pyopencl` as instructed in the Installation section above.
+Next, for developing on a GPU, please install either `pycuda` or `pyopencl` as instructed in the Installation section above.

 Then, you should re-generate the baseline test data derived from [the MATLAB code from Mehdi Nikhoo](https://volcanodeformation.com/software).
 To do this, first install `octave`.
 On Ubuntu, this is just: